 Inclusive Service Design: Web, Mobile, Voice Interfaces and Beyond

-Tim will engagingly explore recent and emerging technological developments and the ways their designs can include (or exclude) different users.
-He will discuss the role of accessibility standards and guidelines, and what we need to do when they don’t yet exist.
-Tim will finish with some key UX principles for designing and testing the fast-expanding field of voice-based systems and intelligent agents.
+Tim engagingly explores recent and emerging technological developments and the ways their designs can include (or exclude) different users.
+He discusses the role of accessibility standards and guidelines, and what we need to do when they don’t yet exist.
+Tim finishes with some key UX principles for designing and testing the fast-expanding field of voice-based systems and intelligent agents.

 Everyone is different

-Sarah will kick off the session with a brief overview of what Inclusive Design is and why it is important for Interaction and Experience Designers to understand the value it has for all users.
+Sarah kicks off the session with a brief overview of what Inclusive Design is and why it is important for Interaction and Experience Designers to understand the value it has for all users.
 Design is creativity with constraints, and constraints can boost our creativity and spark innovation, resulting in a better experience for all.
-Sarah will take us through the fundamentals of designing for inclusion that will help us be both better designers as well as more creative problem solvers.
+Sarah takes us through the fundamentals of designing for inclusion that will help us be both better designers as well as more creative problem solvers.

 About the speakers

 Tim Noonan has a degree in Cognitive Psychology & Education and has been instrumental in the fields of inclusive service design and voice user interface design since the early 90s.
 Tim is the principle author of several standards relating to automated voice systems, telephone-based speech recognition and four industry standards on the accessibility of electronic banking channels and inclusive authentication.